bexem/PlexCache/README.md

 The script was initially developed for Unraid but is compatible with other systems.

 # The script can:
-- Fetch a specified number of episodes of the Shows on "onDeck" and the main user's watchlist.
+- t can fetch a specified number of episodes from the "onDeck" and the main user's watchlist.
-- Search only the specified libraries.
+- It can search only the specified libraries.
-- Check for free space before moving any file.
+- It checks for free space before moving any file.
-- Move watched media present on the cache drive back to the array.
+- It moves watched media present on the cache drive back to the array.
+- For all the media moved to or from the cache, the relative subtitles will follow.
-- Filter media older than a specified number of days.
+- It can filter media older than a specified number of days.
-- Run in debug mode for testing.
+- It can run in debug mode for testing.
-- Exit the script if any active session or skip the currently playing media.
+- It can exit the script if any active session or skip the currently playing media.
-- Find your missing unicorn.
+- It can find your missing unicorn.

 Note that the **"settings.json"** file is assumed to be located in the same directory, but this can be changed by editing the "settings_filename" variable in the script.